We are in Day 4 of the start a business challenge and it’s been an awesome

 2-Visit Top blogs or opinion shapers in that niche or industry.

-The top players in an industry are often the ones who have an idea of how the industry is moving and will easily be where they are talking about the issues they see in the industry.
+The top players in an industry are often the ones who have an idea of how the industry is moving and will easily be in the position to talk about the issues they see in the industry.

 The top industry players in your specific niche can easily be gotten by a